The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Also – we’ll probably want some rspec tests to avoid regression.
 Are you able to do this?

-#9 Updated by Ashley Penney over 1 year ago
+#9 Updated by Ashley Penney almost 2 years ago

 I’ve never written an rspec before but I figured it’s a good enough way to play around with ruby: